KlaraMartinsson/hangman-game/README.md

 ### User Goals
 As a user I want:
 - First of all to have a simple fun game and be challenged.
+(The user get's challenged with diffrent levels of difficulty and randomised words at every round.)
 - Secondly, to learn how to play and understand the game.
+(The user get's to understand the game if they read the rules.)
-- To play the game without any issues, if an invalid input occurs the player get's to know what is wrong with an error message.
+- To play the game without any issues.
+(If an invalid input occurs the player get's to know what is wrong with an error message.)
-- To be challenged with randomised words and diffrent levels of difficulty.
 - To easily navigate through available options and have clear feedback on my inputs.
+(The user get's direct feedback when guessing a letter correct or wrong.)
 - To know if I won the game or not and what the secret word was.
+(The user get's feedback if the won or lose when the game is over.
+They also get's to know what the secret word was.)

 ### Project Goals
 As a programmer of the game, I want the user to meet their goals (above).
 I also want the game to run smoothly with no bugs.